ManojAnaparthi/CN_A1/README.md

 # CN_A1

-This project demonstrates DNS resolution using a client-server setup.
+This assignment demonstrates DNS resolution using a client-server setup.

 ---